-Unfortunately, it meant something totally different, and I soon found myself spiraling down an endless plethora of ways to decorate with mason jars, chalkboards, large glass pitchers of melon infused sparkling water, and detailed instructions for setting up a photo booth with hay barrels.
+Unfortunately, it meant something totally different.
+I soon found myself spiraling down an endless plethora of ways to decorate with mason jars, chalkboards, large glass pitchers of melon-infused sparkling water, and detailed instructions for setting up a photo booth with hay barrels.
 WHAT!?!?

-I don’t know about you, but by the end of my son’s senior year, my entire family was exhausted emotionally, mentally, and even physically.
-It felt like the arduous climb up the K-12 mountain had thankfully (and finally!) been summited, and as thrilling as that was, none of us had anything left in our festive (and financial) tanks to even think about throwing a graduation party.
+I don’t know about you, but my entire family was exhausted emotionally, mentally, and even physically by the end of my son’s senior year.
+It felt like the arduous climb up the K-12 mountain had thankfully (and finally!) been summited.
+As thrilling as that was, none of us had anything left in our festive (and financial) tanks to even think about throwing a graduation party.

-My son didn’t mind, my spouse didn’t mind (and even my extended family didn’t mind), that I wasn’t throwing him a party.
-As a matter of fact, the only person that really had an issue with it was me.
-And my issue was borne out of something that every mother deals with — the dreaded guilt factor.
+My son didn’t mind; my spouse didn’t mind (and even my extended family didn’t care) that I wasn’t throwing him a party.
+The only person that had an issue with it was me.
+And my point was borne out of something that every mother deals with — the dreaded guilt factor.

 What kind of mother doesn’t throw her child a high school graduation party?
 Put on your big girl panties and whip something together lady!
 Doesn’t your kid deserve at least that?

 And how ironic is it that even with all our failures and imperfections for 18 years, our kid successfully graduated high school, and we’re still unable to accept that we’ve done enough?
 That we’re doing enough?
-That the kids are gonna be just fine in the end even without a perfect everything surrounding them along the way?
+That the kids will be just fine in the end even without perfect everything surrounding them along the way?

 Well, that is something even I wouldn’t mind making mason jar centerpieces for.